khaledpage/profile/documentation/DEVELOPMENT_GUIDELINES.md

 - [ ] Ensure readability across all themes (dark/light/vibrant)
 - [ ] Maintain consistent spacing and component patterns
 - [ ] Test responsive design on different screen sizes
+- [ ] All styles are not hardcoded in elements, they should be defined in CSS classes.

 ### 🧭 Navigation & UX